Zombies 3: Production

+Casting

 On March 22, 2021, a third film, titled Zombies 3, was announced, with filming set to take place in the spring in Toronto, Canada.
 Milo Manheim and Meg Donnelly reprised their respective roles of Zed and Addison.
 Paul Hoen served as the director, while Bloor Street Productions served as the production company.
 David Light, Joseph Raso, Suzanne Farwell, and Resonate Entertainment served as executive producers.
 On May 19, 2021, it was announced that Matt Cornett, Kyra Tantao, Terry Hu were cast in the film in the respective roles of A-Lan, A-Li, and A-Spen.
 Chandler Kinney, Pearce Joza, Baby Ariel, Trevor Tordjman, Carla Jeffery, Kylee Russell, James Godfrey, and Kingston Foster also returned in their respective roles.
-Production on the film began on May 31, 2021 and wrapped in July 2021.
+Production on the film began on May 31, 2021, and wrapped in July 2021.
+The music video for the song "What Is This Feeling" was filmed in Los Angeles in September 2021.
 On May 20, 2022, RuPaul was announced to have joined the cast as the voice of "The Mothership", described in the official synopsis as "a comedically passive-aggressive UFO".

 Due to her pregnancy, Kylee Russell was unable to film with the rest of the cast; her scenes were accomplished through only showing her torso-up in shots and interacts with the rest of the cast through a robot body.

+Soundtrack

+The soundtrack was released on July 15, 2022.
+It consists of 11 original songs.

 Release

 Zombies 3 was released on July 15, 2022, on Disney+.
-The movie also aired on Disney Channel on August 12, billed as a "Lost Song edition".
+The film also aired on Disney Channel on August 12, billed as a "Lost Song edition".
 The scene where A-spen reveals to Addison that they are in love with Zed, Bree, Addison, Willa, Wynter and A-spen sing about the feeling of being in love, the song being titled as "What Is This Feeling?"

 Reception

-Audience viewership
+Viewership

-According to Whip Media, Zombies 3 was the 4th most watched film across all platforms in the United States, during the week of July 15, 2022.
-According to Nielsen, Zombies 3 was the 7th most watched film across all platforms, during the week of July 17, 2022.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, reported that Zombies 3 was the fourth most-streamed film in the U.S. during the week of July 15, 2022.
+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, calculated that Zombies 3 was the seventh most-streamed film with 332 million minutes viewed from July 11—17, 2022.